aku24-training/bioinformatics_essentials/README.md

 # Bioinformatics Essentials

-A tutorial on bioinformatics essentials including using conda to install and manage software applications and nextflow pipelines.
+This is a tutorial on bioinformatics essentials including using conda to install and manage software applications and nextflow pipelines.